-77.4.3.3 Time Domain (Non-Ballistic) Analysis of Tracking Performance
+31.4.5 Time-Domain Analysis of Tracking Performance: Nonballistic

 There are several run-averaged biases which can indicate the general form of errors being made, particularly when the tracking performance is subnormal.
-Positive side of target (%) and direction of target (%) biases reflect a greater proportion of errors occurring to the right of the target or while the target is moving to the right respectively [Jones and Donaldson, 1986] which, if substantial, may indicate the presence of some visuoperceptual deficit.
-Similarly, the side of screen bias (assuming mean target position is mid-screen) [Jones and Donaldson, 1986] is identical to the mean error or constant position error.
+Positive side of target (%) and direction of target (%) biases reflect a greater proportion of errors occurring to the right of the target or while the target is moving to the right, respectively (Jones and Donaldson, 1986) which, if substantial, may indicate the presence of some visuoperceptual deficit.
+Similarly, the side of screen bias (assuming mean target position is mid-screen) (Jones and Donaldson, 1986) is identical to the mean error or constant position error.

-Perhaps the single most important measure of performance, other than mean absolute error, for non-transient targets is that of the average time delay, or lag, of a subject's response with respect to the target signal.
-The lag is most commonly defined as being the shift, τ , corresponding to the peak of the cross-correlation function, calculated directly in the time domain or indirectly via the inverse of the cross-spectrum in the frequency domain.
-Although simulation studies indicate that these techniques are at least as accurate and as robust to noise/remnants as the alternatives listed below [Watson, 1994], one needs to be aware of a bias leading to underestimation of the magnitude of the lag (or lead) due to distortion of the standard cross-correlation function, but specifically of the peak towards zero shift.
-The distortion arises due to the varying overlap of two truncated signals (i.e., the target and the response) resulting in the multiplication of the cross-correlation function by a triangle (maximum at $\tau = 0$ and zero at $\tau = NT_S$, assuming signals of equal length NT_S).
-This effect is minimal as long as both signals have a mean value of zero (i.e., zero d.c.).
+Perhaps the single most important measure of performance, other than mean absolute or RMS error, for nontransient targets is that of the average time delay, or lag, of a subject's response with respect to the target signal.
+The lag is most commonly defined as being the shift τ corresponding to the peak of the cross-correlation function, calculated directly in the time domain or indirectly via the inverse of the cross-spectrum in the frequency domain.
+Although simulation studies indicate that these techniques are at least as accurate and as robust to noise/remnants as the alternatives listed below (Watson, 1994), one needs to be aware of a bias leading to underestimation of the magnitude of the lag (or lead) due to distortion of the standard cross-correlation function, but specifically of the peak toward zero shift.
+The distortion arises due to the varying overlap of two truncated signals (i.e., the target and the response) resulting in the multiplication of the cross-correlation function by a triangle (maximum at $\tau = 0$ and zero at $\tau = NT_s$, assuming signals of equal length NT_s .
+This effect is minimal as long as both signals have a mean value of zero.
 Temporal resolution is another factor deserving consideration.
-If desired, greater resolution than that of the sampling period can be obtained by interpolation of the points around the peak of the cross-correlation function by some form of curve fitting (e.g., parabola [Jones et al., 1993]).
+If desired, greater resolution than that of the sampling period can be obtained by interpolation of the points around the peak of the cross-correlation function by some form of curve fitting (e.g., inverse parabola).

-An alternative estimate of the lag, which has proven accurate on simulated responses, can be gained from the least squares time delay estimation by finding the time shift between the response and target at which the mean square error is minimized [Fertner and Sjölund, 1986; Jones et al., 1993].
-Another approach, phase shift time delay estimation, calculates lag from the gradient of the straight line providing a best least-squares to the phase points in the cross-spectrum [Watson et al., 1997].
-This technique has, however, proven more sensitive to non-correlated remnants in the response than the other procedures [Watson, 1994].
+An alternative estimate of the lag, which has proven accurate on simulated responses, can be gained from the least squares time delay estimation by finding the time shift between the response and target at which the mean square error is minimized (Fertner and Sjölund, 1986; Jones et al., 1993; Innes et al., 2009a).
+Another approach, phase shift time delay estimation, calculates lag from the gradient of the straight line providing a best least squares to the phase points in the cross-spectrum (Watson et al., 1997).
+This phase-correlation technique has, however, proven more robust to noncorrelated remnants in the response than the other procedures (Watson, 1994).

-Several measures used to help characterize within-run variability in performance include variance of error [Neilson and Neilson, 1980], standard deviation of error [Poulton, 1974], and inconsistency [Jones and Donaldson, 1986].
+Several measures used to help characterize within-run variability in performance include variance of error (Neilson and Neilson, 1980), standard deviation of error (Poulton, 1974), and inconsistency (Jones and Donaldson, 1986).